 Inheritable Fatal Cardiac Rhythm Disorders

 Genetic counseling will require a referral from your physician.
 A genetics counselor associated with the Parkview Heart Institute will coordinate the process, including obtaining the referral for you, working with your insurance plan and scheduling you for an appointment.
 If testing is completed, the genetics counselor will meet with you to review results and develop a plan of care with your physician.
-To begin this process, call (260) 266-8171.
+To schedule an appointment, call (260) 266-5860.